-Or so a certain passage is interpreted to mean this.
+Or so a certain passage is interpreted to mean this, and nobody tries

-believers CANNOT do is use Jesus or his message to authenticate the
+believers CANNOT do is use Yeshua or his message to authenticate the

 foundation for this belief.
 They cannot point to explicit directions from

-Jesus that his disciples should write out accounts or their thoughts, or
+Yeshua that his disciples should write out accounts or their thoughts.
+They

-even make a case that Jesus expected the development of a new canon.
+even make a case that Yeshua expected the development of a new canon.
 They

-cannot show that Jesus unreservedly endorsed the Old Testament scriptures,
+cannot show that Yeshua unreservedly endorsed the Old Testament scriptures,

-and arguments that are put forth, that the Bible is the word of God, is the
+and arguments that are put forth regarding the Bible as the word of God, is the

 reasoning, a violation of logic known as petitio principii,